mbbroberg/mbbroberg.github.io/content/_index.md

 <div class="homepage-intro">

-I specialize in making complex systems delightfully simple for developers—navigating the messy middle between Infrastructure, Security, and Business stakeholders to ship products with measurable impact.
+I'm a Director of Product Management and product & growth leader focused on cloud platform engineering, internal developer platforms, observability, and experimentation-driven growth.
+I specialize in making complex systems delightfully simple for developers—navigating the messy middle between infrastructure, security, and business stakeholders to ship products with measurable impact.

 </div>

 <div class="hiring-highlight">

-**What I'm looking for (October 2025):** Product leadership roles where I can scale AI-augmented developer experiences, design internal platform products, or transform how organizations build and ship software.
+**How I can help:** Leading product teams to scale AI-augmented developer experiences, design internal platform products, and improve how organizations build, ship, and operate software.
+Currently open to Director/Principal/Head roles in product, growth, and platform engineering.

 </div>